prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-mining-profitability.md

 ## 3 Factors that Affect the Profitability of Dash Mining:

 * **X11 Algorithm** - Dash's X11 algorithm is relatively easy to mine.
-This means it can be mined without using lots of electricity, which is one of the main factors to consider when looking at mining profitability
+This means the MHash/s/$ is high, which is one of the main factors to consider when looking at mining profitability.
+A lot of dash can be efficiently mined without using too much costly electricity.

 * **ASIC Friendly** - Unlike [Ethereum](/crypto-mining/ethereum-hardware/), Dash can be mined with ASICs.
 They are specifically designed for Dash mining, and have the highest hash rates with the lowest power consumptions.